-Google and Nest designed the Google Nest Hub to be an easy-to-operate device.
+The Google Nest Hub is designed to be an easy-to-operate device.
 But, like any tech, it can give you those moments of frustration.
-Here are some of the more common problems you may come across while using the Nest Hub and how to solve them.
+Here are some of the more common problems you may come across while using the Nest Hub, and how to solve them.

-Have a speaker?
+Have a Google Nest speaker?
 Check out our guide on how to troubleshoot a Google Home smart speaker too.

-Your phone and Nest Hub both respond when you say “Okay Google”
+Your phone and Nest Hub both respond when you say “OK, Google”

 Photo selection is not so great

-Nest Hub makes a great photo display frame, but you probably wish it would only show photos of your favorite people or pets.
-There’s a great feature called “Face Groups” you can turn on that will help the A.I. choose to show just photos of family, friends, and pets.
+Nest Hub makes a great photo display frame, but if you want it to only show photos of your favorite people or pets, you can take advantage of a feature called “Face Groups.”
+This will help the A.I. choose to show just photos of family, friends, and pets.
 To turn it on, open the Google Photos app, tap on Settings, and then switch on Face Grouping.
 Once that’s done, go to Albums > Photos and Pets > Menu.
 Tap on the Hide and Show People option.

 Choose the people and pets you want to hide (maybe you don’t want to see your ex’s chihuahua pop up, for example), then choose Done.
 Now, only photos of your favorite people and animals will show up on your screen as long as you have the Family & Friends album selected as the album you want your Hub to source for photos.
 Don’t worry, new photos will automatically get added to this album if the photos contain your favorite people.

 The app can’t find your Hub